Safety Framework

 A critical challenge in volunteer operations is maintaining consistent standards as team members change.
 Solutions implemented:

-• Documented standard operating procedures (SOPs) for all volunteer roles
+• Documented standard operating procedures for all volunteer roles

 • Mentorship program pairing experienced volunteers with newcomers